Back to top

 KPI #1: (Revitalize acres)

-Since the inception of the renewed Safe Clean Water Project D2 in FY22 (July 2021 – June 2022), Valley Water and its partners have revitalized 0.3 acres.
-Acreage totals will be updated after the close of FY23 (July 2022 – June 2023).
+Since the inception of the renewed Safe Clean Water Project D2 in FY22, through FY24, Valley Water and its partners have revitalized 7.81 acres.

-• California State Coastal Conservancy (since 2018): Controlling invasive smooth cordgrass (Spartina alterniflora) in partnership with the CA State Coastal Conservancy and Invasive Spartina Project.
+• California State Coastal Conservancy (Conservancy) [since 2018] – Controlling invasive smooth cordgrass (Spartina alterniflora) in partnership with the Conservancy and Invasive Spartina Project.
 Click for a map of invasive Spartina coverage.
-In FY22, the Conservancy treated 5.5 acres of invasive Spartina within a matrix of over 8,700 acres of tidal marsh and ecotone habitats in Valley Water's service area.
-Of the 5.5 acres, a small area (0.01 ac) is new treatment in the Sunnyvale Baylands marsh.
-The remaining acreage is retreatment, ensuring that this aggressive invader and ecosystem engineer does not regain a foothold in sensitive bayland habitats, imperiling endangered species such as the Ridgway's rail.
-Fieldwork for FY24 is currently being planned.
+In FY24, the Conservancy treated 5.0 acres of invasive Spartina within a matrix of over 8,700 acres of tidal marsh and ecotone habitats in Valley Water’s service area.
+All 5.0 acres in FY24 were retreatment, ensuring that this aggressive invader and ecosystem engineer does not regain a foothold in sensitive bayland habitats, imperiling endangered species such as the Ridgway’s rail (Rallus obsoletus obsoletus).
+This partnership is scheduled to continue through 2026.

-• Valley Water developed a draft target list of EDRR species.
+• Valley Water developed a draft target list of EDRR species in 2019 and will continue to refine it during the EDRR manual development process.

-• Valley Water hired a consultant to assist in the development of the EDRR Program, as part of a comprehensive Integrated Invasive Plant Management Program.
-Program development is anticipated to take place during FY23 and FY24, with CEQA and permitting to take place during FY24 and FY25.
+• Valley Water hired a consultant in 2022 to assist in the development of the EDRR Program, as part of a comprehensive Integrated Invasive Plant Management Program.
+Program manual development, including the EDRR component, has begun, and the CEQA process will be initiated in FY25.
+The EDRR program manual is expected to be completed on the same timeline as the IIPMP manual, currently planned for development in FY25.

 KPI #4: (Information sheets)

-• Valley Water will develop information sheets for high-priority early detection species in the county.
-The timeline for information sheet development is expected to coincide with that of the EDRR manual, currently anticipated to begin in late FY23.
+• Information sheets will be developed for high-priority early detection species in the county.
+An information sheet template and the first species sheet (for creeping water primrose, Ludwigia hexapetala) were created in FY24.
+The additional information sheet development timeline is expected to coincide with the EDRR manual, which is currently underway and anticipated to continue into FY25.

 Additional activities: